responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 ---
 # 1. Existing Data Augmentation Methods

-Deep learning methods rely on tons of data, so if you do not have enough, make it yourself.
+Deep learning methods rely on vast amounts of data, so if you do not have enough, make it yourself.
 This is the first conclusion of the study of a Microsoft Research team, lead by Patrice Simard in 2003 aimed to list the current best practices of neural networks training:
 > *"The most important practice is getting a training set as large as possible: we
 > expand the training set by adding a new form of distorted data."* [Simard et al. 2003] [^Simard]

-The good results of models since then have given them reason.
+The good results of subsequent models have proved them right.
 And numerous techniques have been developed since.
-We will review some of them.
+Let's review some of them.

 ## 1.1.
 Create new images for classification

 The most visual example of data augmentation is the way image classifiers are trained.
-To make them more robust and efficient, scientists have transformed the input image to virtually drastically increase the size of the training set (up to 2048 times).
+To make them more robust and efficient, scientists have transform the input images to drastically increase the size of the training set (up to 2048 times).

 The most used transformations
-are: random cropping and resizing, flipping and color distortion.
+are: random cropping and resizing, flipping, and color distortion.
-This is now so common that it is done in a few lines in `pytorch` (cf next code snippet), and automatic recipes exists to augment common datasets, like `AutoAugment`[^AutoAugment].
+This is now so common that it is done in a few lines in `pytorch` (cf next code snippet), and automatic recipes such as `AutoAugment`[^AutoAugment] are readily available to augment common datasets.

 ```python
 from torchvision import transforms